BrianPugh/cyclopts/docs/source/api.rst

 -----
 Types
 -----
-Cyclopts has builtin pre-defined annotated-types for common validation configurations.
+Cyclopts has builtin pre-defined annotated-types for common conversion and validation configurations.
-All definitions in this section are just predefined annotations for convenience:
+All definitions in this section are simply predefined annotations for convenience:

 .. code-block:: python

    Annotated[..., Parameter(...)]

-Due to Cyclopts's advanced :class:`.Parameter` resolution engine, these annotations can themselves be annotated.
+Due to Cyclopts's advanced :class:`.Parameter` resolution engine, these annotations can themselves be annotated to further configure behavior.
 E.g:

 .. code-block::